-Kanban shares several rituals with Scrum (Daily standups, demos for stakeholders, and retrospectives) but unlike the latter, Kanban can be easily applied to existing processes at your team.
+Kanban shares several rituals with Scrum such as daily standups, demos for stakeholders, and retrospectives, but unlike the latter, Kanban can be easily applied to existing processes at your team.

 Kanban also shines in situations with incomplete requirements that are likely to change on a weekly basis (which makes accurate Sprint planning impossible).

 All these were the reasons we turned to Kanban on the project CEMAsys, a SaaS platform, that helps companies manage and report sustainability and environmental information.
 Initially, when we developed the solution, we used Scrum.
 After the release, the client sent a number of change requests and new features, some of which were urgent and critical.
 That’s why planning sprints turned out to be challenging.
 What’s more, the client could not wait for 2-3 weeks until the end of the sprint to get critical features.
 With Kanban, we are able to deliver features one by one without a need to make upfront sprint planning.

 + Simple task management, developers work one story at a time.

 + Great flexibility with a focus on individual tasks (no Sprints and iteration planning).

 + Can be used even by larger teams.